 You should also double-check your measurements and then also try the base circle for its fit before you go any further.

 Here are the Most Beautiful Roseum Succulents You Can Grow

 Step 3: Get Your Cuttings Prepared

-Next, you need to take the thin floral wire that you have already put to one side and start to wrap it around the stems of the cuttings.
-This is going to be the way in which the cutting is able to be added to the crown although there is still some work to be done before you get to the stage where the crown is finished.
-Make sure that the wire is tight around the stem as this is going to give it some added stability and make it less likely that it will then go and fall off the crown at any time soon.
+Next, you need to take the thin floral wire that you have already put to one side and wrap it around the stems of the cuttings.
+Ensure the wire is tight around the stem, as this will give it some added stability and make DIY Succulent Crown less likely to fall off.

 Step 5: Decide Which Plant is First on the Crown